uwhuan/MeetingScheduler/README.md

 ### /v1/groups

-* Post: Creates a new user account
+* Post: Creates a new group
   * 201: Successfully created user.
   * 400: The request body is not a valid user.
   * 415: Content-Type not JSON